StatCan/aaw-argocd-manifests/daaas-system/notebook-scanning/README.md

 For the first deployment this can just be standard output written do the console.

 Part 2:
-Use the jupyter-web-app configmap as a truth / most up to date image, and create a list of images to update to (using the output from part 1)
+~~Use the jupyter-web-app configmap as a truth / most up to date image, and create a list of images to update to (using the output from part 1)~~

+We have decided to move towards a semantic versioning / imago approach where this source of truth may not be required if we use a long-lived tag and just restart the pods and re-trigger a pull on the tag.

 Part 3:
 Send user emails about their notebook images that will be updated

 Part 4:
-Update the images
+Update the images (may be through imago)

 Extra thoughts:
 May make use of annotations to see when an image was scanned and then use that as